-Opportunities for industrial development have been identified in the plan area (see Figure 4 - Future Growth Scenario), as an intensification of existing Industrial uses in the east end of the plan area and as the intended future use along the northeast portions the East River Road.
+Opportunities for industrial development have been identified in the plan area (see Figure 4 - Future Growth Scenario), as an extension of existing "Rural Industrial" land in the west end of the plan area and as the intended future use of a mixed residential-industrial Direct Control District along the East River Road.
 The IDP recognizes that the successful integration of industrial land uses requires some land use separation and mitigation of potential impacts on the environment or other land uses wherever appropriate.

-- Policy 2.5.1 Industrial development proposed within the plan area shall address compatibility with existing and future surrounding land uses, environmental impacts, and transportation and infrastructure requirements. - Policy 2.5.2 The "Direct Control District 2" within the County shall be redesignated to "Industrial District."
-No new residential development shall be allowed. - Policy 2.5.3 Heavy industrial uses may be considered in the plan area on a site-specific basis.
+Policy 2.5.1 Industrial development proposed within the plan area shall address compatibility with existing and future surrounding land uses, environmental impacts, and transportation and infrastructure requirements.

+- Policy 2.5.2 The "Direct Control District 2" within the County shall be redesignated to "Rural Industrial."

+No new residential development shall be allowed once the land use redesignation occurs. - Policy 2.5.3 Heavy industrial uses may be considered in the plan area on a site-specific basis.